tremor-rs/tremor-www/static/language/prolog/BinOp.md

 |Operation|The operation to be performeed|
 |Next|The current rule permissible for the RHS of the expression|

-The macro imposes rule precedence where the left hand side expression takes higher precedence relative to the right hand side expression when interpreted by tremor.
+The macro imposes rule precedence where the left-hand-side expression takes higher precedence over the right-hand-side expression when interpreted by Tremor.

 ### Considerations

-Tremor performs compile time optimizations such as constant folding.
-So literal expressions of the form `1 + 2` may compile to a constant ( `3` in this case ) and have no runtime cost.
+Tremor performs compile-time optimisations such as constant folding.
+So, literal expressions of the form `1 + 2` may compile to a constant (`3` in this case), and have no runtime cost.